apache/drill/_docs/data-sources-and-file-formats/050-json-data-model.md

 When you set this option, Drill reads all data from the JSON files as VARCHAR.
 After reading the data, use a SELECT statement in Drill to cast data as follows:

-* Cast JSON numeric values to [SQL types](/docs/data-types), such as BIGINT, DECIMAL, FLOAT, INTEGER, and SMALLINT.
+* Cast JSON numeric values to [SQL types]({{ site.baseurl }}/docs/data-types), such as BIGINT, DECIMAL, FLOAT, INTEGER, and SMALLINT.
-* Cast JSON strings to [Drill Date/Time Data Type Formats](/docs/supported-date-time-data-type-formats).
+* Cast JSON strings to [Drill Date/Time Data Type Formats]({{ site.baseurl }}/docs/supported-date-time-data-type-formats).

-Drill uses [map and array data types](/docs/data-types) internally for reading complex and nested data structures from JSON.
-You can cast data in a map or array of data to return a value from the structure, as shown in [“Create a view on a MapR-DB table”] (/docs/lession-2-run-queries-with-ansi-sql).
+Drill uses [map and array data types]({{ site.baseurl }}/docs/data-types) internally for reading complex and nested data structures from JSON.
+You can cast data in a map or array of data to return a value from the structure, as shown in [“Create a view on a MapR-DB table”] ({{ site.baseurl }}/docs/lession-2-run-queries-with-ansi-sql).
 “Query Complex Data” shows how to access nested arrays.

 ## Reading JSON
-To read JSON data using Drill, use a [file system storage plugin](/docs/connect-to-a-data-source) that defines the JSON format.
+To read JSON data using Drill, use a [file system storage plugin]({{ site.baseurl }}/docs/connect-to-a-data-source) that defines the JSON format.
 You can use the `dfs` storage plugin, which includes the definition.

 JSON data is often complex.
-Data can be deeply nested and semi-structured. but [you can use workarounds ](/docs/json-data-model#limitations-and-workaroumds) covered later.
+Data can be deeply nested and semi-structured. but [you can use workarounds ]({{ site.baseurl }}/docs/json-data-model#limitations-and-workaroumds) covered later.

 Drill reads tuples defined in single objects, having no comma between objects.
 A JSON object is an unordered set of name/value pairs.
 Curly braces delimit objects in the JSON file:

     { name: "Apples", desc: "Delicious" }
     { name: "Oranges", desc: "Florida Navel" }

-To read and [analyze complex JSON](/docs/json-data-model#analyzing-json) files, use the FLATTEN and KVGEN functions.
+To read and [analyze complex JSON]({{ site.baseurl }}/docs/json-data-model#analyzing-json) files, use the FLATTEN and KVGEN functions.

 ## Writing JSON
 You can write data from Drill to a JSON file.
 The following setup is required: